cloudFPGA/cFDK/Shell/README.md

 ## Overview

 This directory contains all the files for generating the default version of the  **SHELL** referred here as 'Shell'.

+The Makefiles for the SHELL are designed only to rerun, what must be necesarry, especially for the hls cores.

 ## About: _~/FMKU60/Shell/directories_